Home Insurance Covers Basement Floods, Right?

 • If you live in a designated flood zone

-• If you're required to purchase coverage by your mortgage lender, which will likely be the case if you live in a high-risk flood zone
+• If you're required to purchase coverage by your mortgage lender, which is likely the case if you live in a high-risk flood zone

 Consider buying flood insurance ASAP since there's a 30-day waiting period before coverage becomes effective.
-Also, be sure to review these examples of when your home insurance will and won't cover basement flooding or other types of water damage.
-Unexpected home flooding happens so frequently and can be so costly, that you really can't afford to go without the right coverage for long.
+Also, be sure to review these examples of when your home insurance will and won't cover basement flooding and other types of water damage.
+Unexpected home flooding happens frequently and can be extremely costly, so you might not be able to afford to go without the right coverage for long.

-Independent insurance agents simplify the process by shopping and comparing insurance quotes for you.
+Independent insurance agents simplify the process by shopping and comparing home and flood insurance quotes for you.
 Not only that, but they’ll also cut through the jargon and clarify the fine print so you'll know exactly what you’re getting.

 Independent insurance agents also have access to multiple insurance companies, ultimately finding you the best home insurance and flood insurance coverage, accessibility, and competitive pricing while working for you.